microsoft/Flash_University/CLR_via_CSharp/Week1/Week1.md

 ## Goals for Today
 - understand why C# and the CLR exist/the problems that led to the solutions described
 - How a C# application works (execution model, ch1)
-- Barebones of what is needed to understand
+- Barebones of what is needed to understand a C# file

 ## Brief History of Computing
 ### Common Occurrence in Science